microsoft/SQL_LogScout/README.md

 # Script to cleanup an incomplete shutdown of SQL LogScout

 SQL LogScout was designed to shutdown and clean-up any processes that it launched during its execution.
-There are 3 levels of clean-up: regular shutdown, a cleanup action upon exit and ensuring any processes launched during collection are terminated as part of the clean up.
-However, on rare occasions you may be left with processes stil running.
-One such occasion is if you closed the Commmand Prompt window before SQL LogScout completes.
+There are 3 levels of clean-up: regular shutdown, a cleanup action upon exit, and a final process termination of any processes launched by SQL LogScout during collection.
+However, on rare occasions you may be left with processes still running.
+One such occasion is if you closed the Commmand Prompt window before SQL LogScout completed.

 | :warning: WARNING          |
 |:---------------------------|
 | Do **not** close the Command Prompt window where SQL LogScout is running because this may leave a data collector running on your system.
 You can safely do so when SQL LogScout completes.|

-If you end up in a situation where this took place, you can use the `CleanupIncompleteShutdown.ps1` to terminate any left-over processes, as long as you specify the correct SQL Server instance that was used by SQL LogScout.
+If you end up in this situation, you can use the `CleanupIncompleteShutdown.ps1` to terminate any left-over processes, as long as you specify the correct SQL Server instance that was used by SQL LogScout.

 To execute the script, do the following: